onsonr/sonr/x/did/README.md

 5. MsgUnlinkAuthentication
 6. MsgUpdateParams

 Each message triggers specific state machine behaviors related to managing DIDs, authentications, assertions, and module parameters.
+These messages now also involve UCAN authorization checks where applicable.

 ## Query

 The DID module provides the following query endpoints:

-1. Params: Query all parameters of the module
+1. Params: Query all parameters of the module, including UCAN-related parameters.
 2. Resolve: Query the DID document by its ID
 3. Sign: Sign a message with the DID document
 4. Verify: Verify a message with the DID document